boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Anyway in short, while sphinx/manticore are excellent, I really want build my own index.
 Honestly mostly because of the technical challenge and how fun it should be.
 Secondly because I think I cam improve on how searchcode works.
 Lastly because I doubt I will ever get to work on a large scale web index (its just too expensive to do yourself these days) so this at least lets me live large.

 For the record I do not have a PhD in applied search or an real world experience building web indexes.
 I don't even work in the space professionally.
-I can use elastic search pretty well!
+I can use elastic search pretty well though!
 Really I'm just some numb-nut who grew up in Western Sydney (up the riff!) and apparently dreams about flying close to the sun.
 Clearly I have no business writing my own indexer.
-But the nice thing about the internet is you really don't need anyones permission to do a lot of things, and so lets roll up our [flanno](https://www.urbandictionary.com/define.php?term=flanno) sleeves, roll a [durrie](https://www.urbandictionary.com/define.php?term=durrie)* and get coding.
-As such take anything below with a massive grain of salt before you start hurling the internet abuse at me.
+But the nice thing about the internet is you really don't need permission to do a lot of things, so lets roll up our [flanno](https://www.urbandictionary.com/define.php?term=flanno) sleeves, roll a [durrie](https://www.urbandictionary.com/define.php?term=durrie)* and get coding.
+As such take anything below with a massive grain of salt before you implement or start hurling internet abuse at me.

 *NB* BTW I don't smoke